G4Splat: Geometry-Guided Gaussian Splatting with Generative Prior: Method

 \paragraph{Geometry-Guided Inpainting} For each novel view \(v\), we render the raw RGB map \(\tilde{I}^v\) (Eq.~\ref{eq:color_rendering}) along with the visibility mask \(V^v\) (Eq.~\ref{eq:visibility_rendering}).
 We then employ a pre-trained video diffusion model~\citep{Ma2025See3D}, which takes input images as reference $\{I^i\}$, and \(\{\tilde{I}^v, V^v\}\) as input to jointly inpaint the occluded regions across all views, producing the completed images \(\{\hat{I}^v\}\).

 Despite this joint inference, the inpainted results \(\{\hat{I}^v\}\) from existing generative models still exhibit multi-view inconsistencies, which can introduce artifacts during training~\citep{zhong2025taming}.
-To mitigate this, for each global 3D plane, we primarily rely on the color supervision from the view that observes the plane most completely, thereby reducing cross-view conflicts.
+To address this issue, we supervise each region by primarily relying on color information from a single view.
+For planar regions, we choose the view that provides the most complete observation of the corresponding plane, ensuring consistent inpainting.
+For non-planar regions, we use the first view in which the region becomes visible, which helps reduce cross-view inconsistencies.
 A more detailed discussion is provided in \cref{sec:supp:geo_guided_inpainting}.